zamrokk/marketpulse/docs/src/frontend.md

    - `const BetFunction = () => {`: Sends your bet to the smart contract, passing along the correct amount of XTZ.
    - `const calculateOdds = (option: string, amount?: bigint): BigNumber => {`: Calculates the odds, similar to the onchain function in the smart contract.

-1. To fix the CSS for the page styling, replace the `App.css` file with this code:
+1. To fix the CSS for the page styling, replace the `./app/src/App.css` file with this code:

    ```css
    #root {